Luna-Vust invariants of Cox rings and skeletons of spherical varieties: Introduction

-It is possible to assign to any spherical variety $X$ a certain combinatorial invariant $\is{X} \in \Q_{\ge 0} \cup \{\infty\}$, which is the subject of a certain conjecture on spherical skeletons, see~\cite[Conjecture~5.5]{ghmuk}.
-Recall that there exists a distinguished global section $s \in \Gamma(X, \omega^\vee_X)$ where $\omega^\vee_X$ denotes the $G$-linearized anticanonical sheaf of $X$, see \cite[4.1 and 4.2]{bri97}, also \cite[Theorem~1.2]{gh15b}.
-If $X$ is a factorial affine variety, \ie an affine variety with factorial coordinate ring, it follows from $\Div s \ge 0$ that there exists a regular function $f_\lambda \in \C[X]$ with $\Div s = \Div f_\lambda$.
-As we always assume $\C[X]^* = \C^*$, the regular function $f_\lambda$ is determined up to a constant factor, hence its weight $\lambda \in \Mm$ is uniquely determined.
-In this case, we can define $\is{X}$ as follows.
+According to \cite[Definition~5.3]{gh17}, it is possible to assign to any spherical variety~$X$ a certain combinatorial invariant $\is{X} \in \Q_{\ge 0} \cup \{\infty\}$.
+If $X$ is an affine spherical variety, we denote by $\Mm^+\subseteq \Mm$ the monoid of weights of the $B$-semi-invariant regular functions in the coordinate ring $\C[X]$.
+If, moreover, $X$ is a factorial affine variety, \ie an affine variety with factorial coordinate ring, then there exists a regular function $f_\lambda \in \C[X]$ such that $\Div f_\lambda$ is the standard expression for the anticanonical divisor of $X$ introduced in \cite{bri97}.
+For details, we refer to Section~\ref{sec:css}.
+As we always assume that $\C[X]^* = \C^*$, the regular function $f_\lambda$ is determined up to a constant factor, hence its weight $\lambda \in \Mm$ is uniquely determined.
+In this case we can define $\is{X}$ as follows:

 \begin{definition} Let $X$ be a factorial affine spherical $G$-variety with $\C[X]^* = \C^*$.
 We define

 \end{definition}